skyflowapi/skyflow-js/README.md

   label: 'string',       // Optional.
 Label for the form element.
   placeholder: 'string', // Optional.
 Placeholder for the form element.
   validations: [],       // Optional.
 Array of validation rules.
+  skyflowID: 'string'    // Optional.
+SkyflowID of the record.
 };
 ```